 Empowering women to participate fully in economic life across all sectors and throughout all levels of economic activity is essential to:

 Current research demonstrating that gender diversity helps business perform better signals that self interest and common interest can come together.
 UN Women, the UN Global Compact, other leading UN agencies, the World Bank and the World Economic Forum, reinforce the findings.
-Governments also recognize that women’s inclusion drives development, and acknowledge that achieving the Millennium Development Goals and national economic and development plans requires rapidly moving towards gender equality.
+Governments also recognize that women’s inclusion drives development, and acknowledge that achieving the Sustainable Development Goals and national economic and development plans requires rapidly moving towards gender equality.

 In an increasingly globalized and interconnected world, utilizing all social and economic assets is crucial for success.
 Yet, despite progress, women continue to confront discrimination, marginalization and exclusion, even though equality between men and women stands as a universal international precept – a fundamental and inviolable human right.